All the Adorable Mobile Bar Carts That’ll Come to Your Philly Wedding

 Prosecco on tap.
 Yep, dreams really do come true.

-We’re such a fan of this franchise that Philly proprietress J’nelle Lawrence joined us for the launch party of our Summer/Fall 2019 print issue.
-The best part about this cute white bar cart?
+We’re big fans of this franchise, which is run locally by Philly proprietress J’nelle Lawrence.
+The best part about this cute bar cart?
 The front-facing black chalkboard sign can be customized with any message you’d like.
-From $1,250 for five hours.
+From $1,250 for four hours.

-Delaware-based Magnolia Lounge is a 1965 West Coaster truck.
-(Similar models were once used for mail deliver and ice cream trucks.)
+Delaware-based Magnolia Lounge is a 1960s-era West Coaster tap truck (similar models were once used for mail deliver and ice cream trucks) as well as a bar and tap cart.
 The four taps on the 5-by-9-foot vehicle can serve traditional alcohol, but owner Erin Noonan also loves orders for non-alcoholic options like lemonade, cold brew, and kombucha.
-From $1,200 for a four-hour event.
+From $500 for a four-hour event.

 Run by Andy and Kerri Marin of Plymouth Meeting, the Philly Yard Bar is *not* your typical cutesy portable bar.
-The 30-foot-long rustic-chic trailer comes with a 20-by-16.5-foot porch, a retractable awning, a flat screen TV, and room for forty—yes, forty—of your nearest and dearest.
+The 30-foot-long rustic-chic trailer comes with a 20-by-16.5-foot porch, a retractable awning, a flat screen TV, and room for 40 — yes, 40 — of your nearest and dearest.
 Read more about it here.
-Prices range between $1200 and $1800.
+Prices range between $1,350 and $1,950.